MohamedAliMerali/React-18---Code-with-mosh/05 - Connecting to the Backend part-2.md

 We're adding a button and making some changes to add a user.
 If the call is successful, we should update our list with the saved user because the new user has an id that is going to be generated on the server.

-    PS: one thing you need to know about this backend, its a fake one, so if you sent same requests multiple time, we will get a suer with the id of 11 everytime, and that means if we add another user, we'll get an error in the console.
+    PS: one thing you need to know about this backend, its a fake one, so if you sent same requests multiple time, we will get a user with the id of 1 everytime, and that means if we add another user, we'll get an error in the console.

 In case we had an error, we should show an error message to the user, and restore our list back to the original state, we can use a simple constant variable for this.

     PS: You may be wondering, why did we update the state twice with the newUser? doesn't that mean the newUser will be duplicated? well, here's what you need to know:

-    React update state asynchronously, Meaning of this is not immediately, it will be applied in the futur, Because as part of handling an events we could set multiple states, if React re-render the component every time we set a new one, we will end-up with too many unecessary re-renders.
+    React update state asynchronously, Meaning of this is not immediately, it will be applied in the future, Because as part of handling an events we could set multiple states, if React re-render the component every time we set a new one, we will end-up with too many unecessary re-renders.

     So for performance reasons, React take all of this updates, matches them and apply them later, after the event handler finishes execution. at that point, react update all states and re-render the component.